-Nathalie Kay "Tippi" Hedren (born January 19, 1930 in New Ulm, Minnesota) is an American actress, animal rights activist and former fashion model.
+Nathalie Kay "Tippi" Hedren (born January 19, 1930 in New Ulm, Minnesota) is an American actor, animal rights activist and former fashion model.

 Her animal rescue activism began in 1969 while she was shooting two films in Africa and was introduced to the plight of African lions, and Hedren became famous for, in an attempt to raise awareness for wildlife, spending nearly eleven years cohabiting with lions alongside her family, an experience that was recollected in the 1981 film Roar.

 Besides her animal-rights activism, she also took an interest in the plight of the Vietnamese refugees who arrived in the United States after the end of The Vietnam War.
 While meeting with some Vietnamese women in California, she noticed they were interested in her manicured nails.
 Realizing that these women needed a marketable trade to help support their families in an unfamiliar new country, Hedren set up a system to put Vietnamese women through beauty-school training with a focus on nails.
 This kickstarted a process by which most nail salons in the U.S. are run by Vietnamese families.

 - The Birds (1963)

 - Roar (1981)